Resolvent estimates for spacetimes bounded by Killing horizons: Carleman estimates in the interior

 \begin{prop} Given $[a,b]\subset (0,\infty)$, there exists $r_1 \in (0,1)$ and $\varphi_1,\varphi_2 \in \mathcal{C}^\infty(X)$ such that \begin{itemize} \itemsep6pt \item on $\{r\leq 1\}$ the functions $\varphi_1,\varphi_2$ are equal and depend only on $r$, \item $\varphi_i'(r) < 0$ is constant on $\{r \leq r_1\}$ for $i=1,2$, \end{itemize} with the following property: given a compact set $K \subset X^\circ$ there exists $C>0$ such that

 for each $u \in \mathcal{C}_c^\infty(K^\circ)$ and $\pm z \in [a,b]$. \end{prop}

-It clearly suffices to prove Proposition \ref{prop:interiorcarleman} for the operator $L = \Box_g$, since the lower order terms can absorbed as errors.
-This uses the hypothesis \ref{it:A} on $L$ from the introduction, but not \ref{it:B} or \ref{it:C}.
+It clearly suffices to prove Proposition \ref{prop:interiorcarleman} for the operator $L = \Box_g$, since the lower order terms can be absorbed as errors.
 In order to prove Theorem \ref{theo:maintheo1}, an additional estimate is needed near the boundary; this is achieved in Section \ref{sect:boundarycarleman} below.